 Any amount not used by an estate or trust can be attributed to each beneficiary in the same proportion used to report the beneficiary's income for Montana income tax purposes.
-This amount should be reported to the beneficiary on Montana Schedule K-1.
+Report this amount to the beneficiary on Montana Schedule K-1.